 Battle Lake is a tiny city located in the state of Minnesota.
 With a population of 880 people and two constituent neighborhoods, Battle Lake is the 359th largest community in Minnesota.

-Battle Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Battle Lake is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Battle Lake is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Battle Lake who work in healthcare (15.48%), sales jobs (15.16%), and office and administrative support (9.35%).
+There are especially a lot of people living in Battle Lake who work in sales jobs (15.14%), healthcare (14.51%), and food service (13.56%).

-Overall, Battle Lake’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Battle Lake’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Battle Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Battle Lake does not have a public transit system used by locals to get to and from work.

 The people who call Battle Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Battle Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Battle Lake include Norwegian, Irish, Swedish, and English.
+The greatest number of Battle Lake residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Battle Lake include German, Irish, Swedish, and English.

 The most common language spoken in Battle Lake is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Native American languages.